zanppa/fg-haptic/README.md

 This force feedback support consists of 4 components:
 - fg-haptic or fg-haptic.exe
-- force-feedback.xml
+- gui/dialogs/force-feedback.xml and force-feedback-aircraft.xml
-- force_feedback.nas
+- Nasal/force_feedback.nas
-- ff-protocol.xml
+- Protocol/ff-protocol.xml

 fg-haptic or fg-haptic.exe is the main program, which supports force feedback devices through SDL 2 library.

-force-feedback.xml is a configuration dialog which resides inside Flight Gear's data directory.

-force_feedback.nas is a wrapper between different flight dynamics models etc. and the force feedback effects.
+force-feedback.xml and force-feedback-aircraft.xml are configuration
+dialogs to modify force feedback device settings and aircraft effects setup.

+force_feedback.nas calculates all the effect forces based on the flight dynamiocs models etc.

-ff-protocol.xml is a generic IO protocol which fg-haptic uses to communicate with flight Gear.
+ff-protocol.xml is a generic IO protocol which fg-haptic uses to communicate with Flight Gear.

 This program has been tested with following devices: